ajalab/slom/docs/src/guides/tutorial/alert_on_error_budget_burn_rate.md

 You will notice that the updated alert specifications utilize `multiWindows` instead of `singleWindow` to configure short time windows.

-After running [`slogen generate prometheus-rule`](../../references/cli/generate/prometheus_rule.md) for the updated spec file, you can find that the alerting rules recognize short windows.
+After running [`slom generate prometheus-rule`](../../references/cli/generate/prometheus_rule.md) for the updated spec file, you can find that the alerting rules recognize short windows.